 Chamberlain University-New Jersey Admission Requirements

-Can I Get Into Chamberlain College of Nursing North Brunswick Without SAT Or ACT?: Chamberlain University-New Jersey recommends students provide admission test scores (SAT/ACT), during the application process.
-Although application can be submitted without test scores, but it is highly advisable to appear in the test and submit the score, as it is recommended.
+Can I Get Into Chamberlain College of Nursing North Brunswick Without SAT Or ACT?: Chamberlain University-New Jersey considers admission test scores (SAT/ACT) during the application process but does not require them.
+Although it is not strictly a requirement, the test scores are considered for admission decisions.
+Hence, it is advisable to prepare well for the test and submit the best scores.
+Normally, students may appear in the test 4 to 5 times to improve their scores.
 Hence you are required to plan early and appear in upcoming SAT / ACT tests.
-Check the schedule of test and plan accordingly.
+Check the schedule of the test and plan accordingly.
 It is advisable to appear multiple times in the test unless you score well above the average SAT / ACT score of the admitted students, as given below.
-Normally, students may appear in the test for 4 to 5 times to improve their scores.

 Chamberlain University-New Jersey (Chamberlain College of Nursing North Brunswick) SAT Requirements